pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/DependencyManagement.md

 }
 ```

-> Note: We are using `IdentifiedArray` from our
+> Tip: We are using `IdentifiedArray` from our
 [Identified Collections][swift-identified-collections] library because it provides a safe and
 ergonomic API for accessing elements from a stable ID rather than positional indices.

 In the reducer we are using the uncontrolled `UUID` initializer from Foundation.
 Every invocation
-of the initial produces a fully random UUID.
+of the initializer produces a fully random UUID.
 That may seem like what we want, but unfortunately
 it wreaks havoc on our ability to test.

 If we tried writing a test for the add todo functionality we will quickly find that we can't